-5.1 Membership shall end upon a member's death, by written termination, loss or qualification pursuant to section 4 and Annex A or expulsion.
+5.1 Membership shall end upon a member's death, by written termination, loss of qualification pursuant to section 4 and Appendix A or expulsion.

 5.2 Termination shall be possible only in writing upon three months' notice to the end of a calender year.
 Notice of termination must be sent to the Board.

 5.3 If the circumstances of a member change, so that he/she no longer satisfies the requirements for the membership of the Associaton as specified in section 4(1) and Appendix A, the Board may suspend or terminate the membership with one month's notice to the end of a calender month.
 The member shall have no claim against the termination.

 5.4 Members who through gross negligence damage the interests of the Association may be expelled from the Association.
 Resolutions on the expulsion of members shall be adopted at the General Assembly.